Simeon H. Anderson

-Simeon H. Anderson (March 2, 1802 – August 11, 1840) was a slave owner and United States Representative from Kentucky.
+Simeon H. Anderson (March 2, 1802 – August 11, 1840) was an American politician and slave owner who was a United States Representative from Kentucky from 1839 to 1840.

+Life

 He was born near Lancaster, Kentucky, where he pursued preparatory studies.
 In addition, he studied law and was admitted to the bar in 1823 and commenced practice in Lancaster, Kentucky.

 Anderson was a member of the Kentucky House of Representatives 1828, 1829, 1832, and 1836–1838.
 He was elected as a Whig to the Twenty-sixth Congress and served from March 4, 1839, until his death near Lancaster, Kentucky, in 1840.
 He was buried in the Anderson family cemetery, with a cenotaph at the Congressional Cemetery.

 Anderson was the father of William Clayton Anderson who also served as a Representative from Kentucky, and Margaret Anderson Watts, social reformer.